levigross/vitrify/README.md

 just test-verity
 ```

+## CI Policy (PR Approval)

+To prevent untrusted code execution, CI only runs PR workloads after explicit approval.

+- PRs run a minimal, no-checkout workflow by default.
+- A maintainer must apply the `safe-to-test` label to run CI against PR code.
+- Approval is required for forks and first-time contributors.
+- The labeled run checks out the PR head SHA with no persisted credentials.

 ## ISO Example

 Vitrify ships an example installer ISO built with the strictest defaults (paranoid paranoia level).